microsoft/vscode-docs/docs/remote/devcontainer-cli.md

     devcontainer build --workspace-folder <my_repo> --push true --image-name <my_image_name>:<optional_image_version>
     ```

-1. You have a couple of options for using your pre-built image:

-     1. You'd like to use your image in a variety of projects, separate from the repo where you build the image:
-         * Reference the published image in your other projects' dev containers, and that's it!

-     1. You'd like a pre-built version of the image in the same repository where you build it:

-          1. As one option, you may craft a secondary, simplified devcontainer.json file that either uses the `image` property or references it in a Docker Compose file.
+1. Create simplified devcontainer.json in repositories where you'd like to use the image that either uses the `image` property or references the image it in an associated Docker Compose file.
 Include any dev container Features you added in your pre-build configuration.
 For example:

         ```json
         {